pamvianeta/Project--Sprint-7/README.md

-# Project--Sprint-7
-# Analysis of Vehicle Ads - Web app
+# WEB App for EDA of Vehicle Ads

 ## Description
 This web app allows you to visualise the distribution and relationship of using different variables